 The fuel consumption per TEU is the average fuel consumption on a trade lane considering variables like transit time, fuel efficiency, a severe weather buffer, as well as head haul - back haul Imbalances.

 Is there a trend amongst carriers towards complying with the new regulation?

-The majority of carriers will use IMO 2020 compliant fuels (VLSF / MGO) to meet legal requirements.
-Scrubbers are expected to be installed at approximately 10-12% of the global vessel capacity [Source Clarksons Research - June 2019], while LNG technology is still in its early stages.
+As per February 2020, the majority of carriers have used IMO 2020 compliant fuels (VLSF / MGO) to meet legal requirements.
+Scrubbers have been installed at around 15% of the global vessel capacity [Source Clarksons Research - Feb 2020], while LNG technology, the use of biofuels, ammonia and hydrogen are still in the early stages.

-Will there be different cost elements in my cargo contract depending on the technology used on board of a ship to comply with the law?
+Are there different cost-elements in my cargo contract depending on the technology used on board of a ship to comply with the law?

 No, our pricing is based on the use of the globally available, IMO 2020 compliant fuel, namely VLSF or MGO.

 A Scrubber is a device for cleaning the exhaust gases of a ships main engine by pumping water through its funnel.
 The sulphur and other particles are "washed out", but there are problems with the subsequent handling/disposal of the washing water containing the particles.
 Several countries, including Singapore and China, have established strict rules for the use of certain Scrubbers (Open Loop Scrubber) and for the treatment of the washed product as toxic waste, making the use of this technology more expensive.